Ultracold dipolar bosons trapped in atomtronic circuits: Dipolar Bose-Hubbard Hamiltonian

 where $U_{d}$ is the strength of the dipole interaction, independent of $r_{ij}$ due to the symmetry of the system, and $\theta^d_{ij}$ is the angle between the dipole direction and the relative position between the two dipoles.

-Due to the equilateral geometry of the triple-well configuration and the parity of the dipolar interaction, the system is symmetric under 120$^\circ$ rotations (and its multiples), preserving its properties, i.e. just moves the labels of the sites.
-Moreover, due to the symmetric behavior under inversion of the dipolar interaction, studying the local properties of a single site with a dipole direction that ranges from 0$^\circ$ to 180$^\circ$ is enough to describe the whole system.
-From now on, we will consider the in-plane polarization direction with respect to the $\vec{r}_{12}$ direction, defined by the polarization angle $\theta \equiv \theta^d_{12}$, see Fig.~\ref{tripleWellSetup_Vdd} (a).
+Due to the equilateral geometry of the triple-well configuration and the parity of the dipolar interaction, the system is symmetric under 120 deg rotations (and its multiples), preserving its properties, i.e. just moves the labels of the sites.
+Moreover, due to the symmetric behavior under inversion of the dipolar interaction, studying the local properties of a single site with a dipole direction that ranges from 0 to 180 deg is enough to describe the whole system.
+From now on, we will consider the in-plane polarization direction with respect to the $\vec{r}_{12}$ direction, defined by the polarization angle $\theta \equiv \theta^d_{12}$, see Fig.~\ref{tripleWellSetup_Vdd} (a) and it will be always expressed in degrees.

 The dipolar interaction favors the localization of the atoms in the two sites whose dipoles are more aligned, resulting in an overall lower energy (i.e., their dipolar interaction term is the most negative among the three of them).
 These favored sites change with the orientation of the dipole; see Fig.~\ref{tripleWellSetup_Vdd} (b).
-For example, the occupation of the site pair 2-3 is favored for $\theta$ from 90$^\circ$ to 150$^\circ$, making site 1 less favorable to be populated.
-A special symmetry arises for the angles $\theta = 30\,^\circ,\;90\,^\circ, 150\,^\circ$, in which two dipolar interactions have the same strength.
+For example, the occupation of the site pair 2-3 is favored for $\theta$ from 90 to 150, making site 1 less favorable to be populated.
+A special symmetry arises for the angles $\theta = 30, 90$ and $150$, in which two dipolar interactions have the same strength.
 In these cases, the pair of favored sites is not well defined, resulting in a non-factorizable ground state in terms of single-site Fock states.